monstermichl/domigo/README.md

 ```

 ## Usage
-To get access to HCL Domino, just call the *domigo.Initialize*.
+To get access to HCL Domino, just call *domigo.Initialize*.
 The function returns a NotesSession struct which can then be used as described in the [NotesSession documentation](https://help.hcl-software.com/dom_designer/14.0.0/basic/H_NOTESSESSION_CLASS.html).

 **IMPORTANT:** The structs/struct-slices which are returned by some methods must be released by calling the *Release*-function (e.g. *defer session.Release()*).